awslabs/clickstream-android/README.md

 - **autoFlushEventsInterval**: event sending interval, the default is `10s`
 - **isTrackAppExceptionEvents**: whether auto track exception event in app, default is `false`

-**3.Initialize the SDK**
+### 3. Initialize the SDK

-It is recommended that you initialize the SDK in the Application `onCreate()` method.
+It is recommended that you initialize the SDK in your application's `onCreate()` method.
 Please note that the initialization code needs to run in the main thread.

+#### 3.1 Initialize the SDK with default configuration
 ```java
 import software.aws.solution.clickstream.ClickstreamAnalytics;

 public void onCreate() {
     super.onCreate();
     try{
         ClickstreamAnalytics.init(getApplicationContext());
         Log.i("MyApp", "Initialized ClickstreamAnalytics");